admiralobvious/echo-logrusmiddleware/README.md

 [logrus](https://github.com/sirupsen/logrus), an excellent logging solution.

 Improves upon [sandalwing/echo-logrusmiddleware](https://github.com/sandalwing/echo-logrusmiddleware) by:
-1. Using the correct dependencies
+1. Using the correct import for logrus
 2. Including the request_id prop in the log output in order to support Echo's request ID middleware.
 3. Supporting Echo v4